 Our individual relationship to power and success usually dictates how we see both ourselves and others.
 When someone is consumed by self-doubt or lack of confidence, she often compares herself to those who appear more content, successful and influential.

 It is necessary to give up comparisons to others if you want to be successful in your profession.
 Without contrasts, jealousy and covetousness can’t exist; not only are these activities associated with ugliness, but they will also keep you from becoming successful.
 That’s because success depends on high self-confidence.
+Learning how to deal with a jealous coworker is crucial in maintaining that confidence and fostering a healthy work environment

 But how do you free yourself from the clutches of jealousy and envy to improve your self-esteem?
 Here’s what works for me: